Gowri Lakshmi Bayi: Background

-Gouri Lakshmi Bayi was born in the year 1791 to Princess Bharani Thirunal Parvathy Bayi, Senior Rani of Attingal of the Travancore Royal Family, adopted sister of Maharajah Balarama Varma.
+Gowri Lakshmi Bayi was born in the year 1791 to Princess Bharani Thirunal Parvathy Bayi, Senior Rani of Attingal of the Travancore Royal Family, adopted sister of Maharajah Balarama Varma.
 Bharani Thirunal was adopted into the Travancore family from Kolathunad in 1788.
 The Maharanis of Travancore were styled as the "Ranis of Attingal".
 Gowri Lakshmi Bayi was one of Travancore's most popular Queens and introduced several reforms in the state.
 She also had a sister Uthrattathi Thirunal Gowri Parvati Bayi.

 Accession to the throne and rule

 The unpopular Maharajah Bala Rama Varma, during whose reign Travancore faced a number of internal and external problems, revolts and unnecessary battles and conspiracies, including the most important revolt of Velu Thampi Dalawa, died in 1809.
 At the death of the Maharajah, Gowri Lakshmi Bayi, the senior Rani of Attingal, was barely twenty years of age.
-There were no eligible male members in the family which meant she would have to take over Travancore and rule it as regent till such an heir would be born to her.
+There were no eligible male members in the family which meant she would have to take over Travancore and rule it as queen till such an heir would be born to her.
 However her accession was not easy because a member from the Mavelikara branch of the royal family, a distant cousin, Prince Kerala Varma, who was the pet of the previous ruler, staked a claim on the throne which was anything but substantiated.
-The Princess placed in the hands of the British Resident Col. John Munro, one of Travancore's most loved British Residents, a document asserting her claim and proving the claim of Kerala Varma untenable.
+The Queen placed in the hands of the British Resident Col. John Munro, one of Travancore's most loved British Residents, a document asserting her claim and proving the claim of Kerala Varma untenable.
 This irked Kerala Varma who resorted to tact and tried to convince the Princess to give up her claim.
-However the Resident sided with Gowri Lakshmi Bayi and she was made the Regent Maharani of Travancore in 1811.
+However the Resident sided with Gowri Lakshmi Bayi and she was made the official Maharani of Travancore in 1811.
 Kerala Varma was permitted to reside at Thiruvananthapuram, the capital.
 But when he tried to create further troubles, he was imprisoned and banished from Travancore.

 Selection of the Dewan

-One of the earliest acts of Regent Gowri Lakshmi Bayi was to dismiss the existing Dewan or Prime Minister, Ummini Thampi.
+One of the earliest acts of Queen Gowri Lakshmi Bayi was to dismiss the existing Dewan or Prime Minister, Ummini Thampi.
 Ummini Thampi was accused of squandering money and acquiring all the property of the vanquished rebel freedom fighter Velu Thampi Dalawa and others.
-He was dismissed and when he tried to cause further trouble, he was imprisoned and punished after being found guilty of conspiracy against the Regent Maharani Gowri Lakshmi Bayi.
-The Maharani was now asked to nominate some individual for the post of Dewan, to which she stated that she found no eligible individual and would like to appoint the Resident Colonel John Munro as her Dewan.
+He was dismissed and when he tried to cause further trouble, he was imprisoned and punished after being found guilty of conspiracy against the queen.
+The queen was now asked to nominate some individual for the post of Dewan, to which she stated that she found no eligible individual and would like to appoint the Resident Colonel John Munro as her Dewan.
 Accordingly, Munro became Dewan of Travancore in 1811.